 - The nuts are very rich sources of several important B-complex groups of vitamins such as riboflavin, niacin, thiamin, pantothenic acid, vitamin B-6, and folates.
 Together, these vitamins work as co-factors for the enzyme metabolism inside the human body.

 - The nuts are also rich source of minerals like manganese, potassium, calcium, iron, magnesium, zinc, and selenium.

-Add hand full of pecan nuts every day in the diet to keep your diet meter complete with sufficient levels of minerals, vitamins and protein.
+Add a handful of pecan nuts everyday to your diet to keep your diet meter complete with sufficient levels of minerals, vitamins and protein.

 The table below shows the high level breakdown of nutritional elements in just 20g of pecan butter:

 |Saturated Fat 1g||6%|

 |*Percent Daily Values are based on a 2,000 calorie diet.
 Your Daily Values may be higher or lower depending on your calorie needs.|